 The challenges with the right to repair clause

-In recent years, the right to repair or option to repair clause has become a hot topic in the state of Florida as most insurance companies operate under this provision.
+In recent years, the right-to-repair or option-to-repair clause has become a hot topic in the state of Florida, as some insurance companies operate under this provision.
 Though there can be benefits to the clause, providing full control to the insurance company related to damages to your home is not always the best situation.

-The right to repair clause also removes the ability for the homeowner to dispute an insurance settlement.
-When your insurance company decides to invoke their right to repair, the law in Florida indicates that the insurer becomes the legal guarantor of the repairs.
+The right-to-repair clause also removes the ability for the homeowner to dispute an insurance settlement.
+When your insurance company decides to invoke its right to repair, the law in Florida indicates that the insurer becomes the legal guarantor of the repairs.
 This allows the insurer to force homeowners into accepting a settlement offer through the threat of control of the repairs, and their own contractors, even though the homeowners might not agree.